 In the year 2021, the JEE exam was conducted in four various sessions.
-First in the month of January, second in February, following the array, the third session was conducted in March, and fourth in April respectively.
+First in January, second in February, following the array, the third session was conducted in March, and fourth in April respectively.
 JEE is conducted under the vigilance of NTA which stands for National Testing Agency.

 Perks of one of the most challenging entrance exams in the country.
-JEE is a doorway for the students who aspire to become an engineer from some of the prestigious educational institutions like IITs, NITs, and Central Funded Technical Institutes (CFTIs).
+JEE is a doorway for the students who aspire to become an engineer in their respective domains from the topmost prestigious educational institutions like IITs, NITs, and Central Funded Technical Institutes (CFTIs).

 Criteria and Number of parts in which JEE is conducted